import-Arty0m/YtbDownloader/README.md

                                                     -Yt_dlp
                                                     -PILLOW

 If you use a software like vscode be carefull to select the good python interpreter !
+In this case it's located in Project_file/venv/Scripts/python.exe

 You need to download all the files that is in the gitHub repository.
 If you miss one of them the code will not work.